lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/Array.md

 # Array in R
 ### Definition

-An array in R is a multidimensional data structure that extends the concept of vectors.
-It can store elements of the same data type in two or more dimensions.
+An array in R is a ==multidimensional data structure== that extends the concept of vectors.
+It can store elements of the ==same data type== in two or more dimensions.
 Arrays are particularly useful for representing tables, matrices, and data with multiple dimensions.

 ### Creating Arrays